This post may contain affiliate links. Please read our disclosure policy.

 Once I got to work, I would check my emails and enjoy my overnight oats in a cute mason jar.
 They’re satisfying and so filling.

-As I’ve gotten older, I’ve realized the need for more protein in my diet, and I prefer eating my protein through food when possible.
+As I’ve gotten older, I’ve realized the need for more protein in my diet, and I prefer to get it from food when possible.
 This recipe is inspired by the original peanut butter banana overnight oats recipe with the addition of Greek yogurt for a protein boost.

 If you love Overnight Oats, check out these Indian-inspired oatmeal recipes: